China's Xi expands powers, promotes allies

 “I would worry if I were a very wealthy individual in China,” said economist Alicia Garcia Herrero of Natixis.

-An “important guideline” from the congress is the “doubling down on the state’s role and the greater focus on national security,” said Garcia Herrero and Gary Ng of Natixis in a report.

 The party has poured money into nurturing Chinese creators of renewable energy, electric car, computer chip, aerospace and other technologies.
-Other governments complain Beijing improperly subsidizes and shields its suppliers from competition.
+Its trading partners complain Beijing improperly subsidizes and shields its suppliers from competition.

 Trump’s successor, Joe Biden, has kept punitive tariff hikes on Chinese goods and this month increased restrictions on China’s access to U.S. chip technology.

-The party has tightened control over private sector leaders including e-commerce giant Alibaba Group by launching anti-monopoly and data security crackdowns.
+The party has tightened control over private sector leaders including e-commerce giant Alibaba Group.
 Under political pressure, they are diverting billions of dollars into chip development and other party initiatives.
 Their share prices on foreign exchanges have plunged due to uncertainty about their future.

-The party will “step up its industrial policy” to close the “wide gap” between what Chinese tech suppliers can make and what is needed by smartphone, computer and other manufacturers, said Garcia Herrero and Ng.
+The party will “step up its industrial policy” to close the “wide gap” between what Chinese tech suppliers can make and what is needed by smartphone, computer and other manufacturers, said Garcia Herrero and Gary Ng of Natixis in a report.

 Xi gave no indication Beijing will change its “zero-COVID” strategy despite public frustration with repeated city closures that has boiled over into protests in Shanghai and other areas.